-In order to get an estate plan created that suits your needs and your plans, communications, spoken and written, there must be 2-way communication between you and the estate planning attorney.
-Just like in every other aspect of life, good communication is 2-way and is “active.”
-You need to know that when you speak or write to the attorney, the attorney is listening to you and understands you.
-You also need to work with an attorney who discusses things in a way that you understand the process, your options, and the results.
+In order to get an estate plan created that suits your needs and your plans, there must be communication between you and your estate planning attorney.
+Just like in every other aspect of life, good communication is two-way and active.
+You need to know that when you speak or write to the attorney, the attorney is listening and understands you.
+Your attorney should discuss things in a way that helps you understand the process, your options, and the results.
 In estate planning, it is just as much listening as it is talking – about your goals, concerns, and questions.

 If two-way communication does not happen, it is unlikely that you will get a good estate plan.
 The attorney will not have listened to what is important to you and drafted an estate plan accordingly.
 It is unlikely that you will know the different parts of your plan and how each part benefits you.
 You may not know if it needs to be changed or updated when certain things in your life change.